Poets & Quants is one of the most popular sites around for prospective MBA students.

 >>> from gre2gmat.conversions import gre2gmat >>> gre2gmat(gre_verbal=170,gre_quant=160) 700 >>> gre2gmat(gre_verbal=170,gre_quant=161) 710 >>> gre2gmat(gre_verbal=170,gre_quant=162) 730

 Unfortunately, not all data was formatted in this exact standard way and lots of edge cases proved too specific to create general rules for; thus many data points ended up making nooo sense.
 For instance one of my data points after preprocessing suggested that there was a 4 year old Asian male applying to Yale with an 800 GMAT, not entirely implausible but, unlikely.
 I did my best to throw out or manually correct samples like this, but no guarantees I got them all.

 Lastly, categorical features, like race, major, university were originally encoded into multiple categories.
-Race had a separate value for Black, Latinx, White, Asian, Native American.
+In the early iterations of this model tried to do things with at least a semblance of granularity- Race had a separate value for Black, Latinx, White, Asian, Native American.
 Majors had a separate value for Engineering, Finance, Business, Economics, Philosophy, etc. Universities were categorized very crudely into 3 buckets, Tier 1, Tier 2, and Tier 3.
 After some trial and error I decided to make each of these binary.
-Race became Underrepresented minority (URM) or nah, Majors became STEM or Something Boring, Universities became Name Brand or Relatively Unknown.
-Unfortunately these mapping might not have been accurately done or may have been too low of resolution to capture important nuances present in real life.
-However, this is one of the tradeoffs you have to deal with when working with limited data sets.
+Race became Underrepresented minority (URM) or nah, Majors became STEM or Something Boring, Universities became "Ivy League"/Equivalents or Everyone Else.
+Unfortunately these mapping could have not been accurately done and more importantly are too low of resolution to capture the important nuances that are present in real life.
+However, this is one of the many tradeoffs you have to deal with when working with limited data sets.